camilstaps/ATSAMF-source/README.md

 Direct Frequency Entry (DFE) can be used by holding the encoder button for 1s.
 It is only available when a paddle is connected.
 The display reads `DFE`.
 Key in the desired frequency.
 The current digit blinks.
-Save with the keyer switch or cancel with the RIT switch.
+Save with the keyer button or cancel with the RIT button.
 When all four digits are entered, the new frequency is saved automatically.
 Abbreviations can be used for 0 (T) and 9 (N) and for all numbers when enabled (see under [Optional features](#optional-features)).